smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 The scenario would be a radio that only uses CAT for PTT and software that doesn't support CAT control but does support RTS.
 That seems unlikely, but it's an interesting capability nevertheless.

-If I were to start this project over from scratch, I would start with the DRA-45 or DRA-65 in order to get the audio amplifiers.
+If I were to start this project over from scratch, I might start with the DRA-45 or DRA-65 in order to get the audio amplifiers.
 Which one depends on whether or not I think the DRA-65 VOX is good enough.
 If I want to be able to turn if off or configure tail hang time and level controls, I would use the DRA-45 plus my own VOX circuit.
 Otherwise, I would use the DRA-65.